CURIOUS ABOUT MONGOLIA?

 Over time, the project hopes that foreign and Mongolian volunteers alike will travel to the taiga to teach activities such as English, planting, music and knitting.
 Books are only just the beginning.

-We want the library to be accessible to everyone who lives in the town, as well as the reindeer herders who live in the taiga.
+“We want the library to be accessible to everyone who lives in the town, as well as the reindeer herders who live in the taiga.
 Education shouldn’t be limited by age, gender, ethnicity or where you live.

 – Ariuna Lkhagvasuren

 Projects like this are an important part of our (always bespoke) Mongolian itineraries – introducing you to the ancient, rich, and thriving communities who live in this vast and spectacular country.
-And in the days to come, Black Tomato travellers will have the opportunity to meet the Dukha for themselves.
+And in the days to come, Black Tomato travelers will have the opportunity to meet the Dukha for themselves.
 As Ariuna notes, “we’ll have a nomadic library on future Black Tomato trips, taking (and collecting) books from families we visit along the way.
 Guests can, of course, donate books which remain with the family, or move on with the “Book Box” itself.”
-For those more intrepid travellers who want to journey to the library itself, there will always be scope to take this “longish” expedition North to where the herders live – some “three days by road”, or a more rapid journey by Cesna or helicopter”.
+For those more intrepid travelers who want to journey to the library itself, there will always be scope to take this “longish” expedition North to where the herders live – some “three days by road”, or a more rapid journey by Cesna or helicopter”.
 Here, you’ll be able to visit the library in person.

 Thanks to Mark Lamb of Earth Soul Images for the article’s photography.